napari/island-dispatch/source/blog/napari-xarray.md

 However, there are still several key pain points around managing image metadata when using Napari.

 - Users think in physical units (microns, lat/lon) rather than pixels
 - Re-indexing dimensions (e.g. Fiji’s Stack to HyperStack) is difficult with unnamed dimensions
-- Dimensionality reductions can lead to incorrect dimension mappings in the viewer
+- Dimensionality reductions can lead to incorrect dimension mappings in the viewer due to dropping of singleton dimensions.
-  - A max projected image stack will no longer respond to the correct sliders as the base image (`TCZYX` vs `TCYX`)
+  - For example, a max projected image stack will no longer respond to the correct sliders as the base image (`TCZYX` vs `TCYX`)
+- Users expect that provided dimension names will be matched to viewer dimension names, but presently adding a `TCZYX` image and `TYX` image will lead to the `TYX` image being aligned with `ZYX` in the viewer.

 [Xarray](https://xarray.dev/) is a powerful multidimensional array library with deep support for labelled axes and managing metadata.
 If Napari could utilize Xarray objects' metadata, then this integration would provide a solution to all of these pain points.